aDarkDev/NotPixel/README.md

 * 🤖 Anti detect
 * 🐍 easy to use as module
 * 💤 sleep at nights
-*

 Upcoming features: 🤔

 ## Quick Installation

-To easy install libraries and run bot just open run.bat on Windows and edit .env file
+To easy install libraries and run bot just open run.bat on Windows and edit config.py file

 ## Installation